hyperledger/fabric-samples/test-network/CHAINCODE_AS_A_SERVICE_TUTORIAL.md

 For Node.js please note:

-- Port 9229 is forwarded however - this is the debug port used by NodeJS
+- Port 9229 is forwarded however - this is the debug port used by Node.js
 - `-e DEBUG=true` will trigger the node runtime to be started in debug mode.
 This is encoded in the `docker/docker-entrypoint.sh` script - this is an example and you may wish to remove this in production images for security
 - If you are using typescript, ensure that the typescript has been compiled with sourcemaps, otherwise a debugger will struggle matching up the source code.